This page describes sole-tenant nodes. For information about how to provision VMs on sole-tenant nodes, see Provisioning VMs on sole-tenant nodes.

 When you create a node group, enable autoscaling so that the size of the group adjusts automatically to meet the requirements of your workload.
 If your workload requirements are static, you can manually specify the size of the node group.

 After creating a node group, you can provision VMs on the group or on a specific node within the group.
 For further control, use node affinity labels to schedule VMs on any node with matching affinity labels.

 After you've provisioned VMs on node groups, and optionally assigned affinity labels to provision VMs on specific node groups or nodes, consider labeling your resources to help manage your VMs.
 Labels are key-value pairs that can help you categorize your VMs so that you can view them in aggregate for reasons such as billing.
 For example, you can use labels to mark the role of a VM, its tenancy, the license type, or its location.

-To handle different workload requirements, you can specify a maintenance policy for VMs when you create a node group.
-The sole-tenant node maintenance policy lets you configure how and whether VMs on node groups migrate after a maintenance event.
-The maintenance policy you choose might depend on, for example, your licensing or compliance requirements, or, you might want to choose a configuration that lets you limit usage of physical servers.
-With all of these maintenance policies, your VMs remain on dedicated hardware.
-The following list describes these maintenance policies:
+Depending on your licensing scenarios and workloads, you might want to limit the number of physical cores used by your VMs.
+The maintenance policy you choose might depend on, for example, your licensing or compliance requirements, or, you might want to choose a policy that lets you limit usage of physical servers.
+With all of these policies, your VMs remain on dedicated hardware.

 Node affinity and anti-affinity

 Sole-tenant nodes ensure that your VMs do not share host hardware with VMs from other projects.
 However, you still might want to group several workloads together on the same sole-tenant node or isolate your workloads from one another on different nodes.
 For example, to help meet some compliance requirements, you might need to use affinity labels to separate sensitive workloads from non-sensitive workloads.